VivaPayments/API/README.md

 Our support team will help you directly and escalate to our technical team if necessary.

+Thank you,

-Thank you – _Viva Wallet Development Team_
+_Viva Wallet Development Team_